k-seth/ClanRecruitingBot/README.md

 #### Linux

+(Untested changes.
+Functioned on last test, and only made minor script changes)
 1. In terminal, navigate to the ClanRecruitingBot directory
 2. Enter "sh run.sh"
 3. The bot will now be active in Discord